Lhanber/AWS-DMS-Playbook/03-Dump file upload to S3.md

 # Upload dump file to S3

-1. navigate to datapump DIRECTORY
+1. Navigate to datapump DIRECTORY

   Please check your datapump command

 EX:
 ```